-- Your body paragraphs should focus on one of the essays that you have selected for inclusion in your WPP.
-For each of the artifacts in your WPP you should discuss why you selected that particular paper for your portfolio, and how it shows your growth as a writer.
+- Your body paragraphs should focus on each of the essays that you have selected for inclusion in your WPP.
+For each of the artifacts in your WPP, you should discuss why you selected that particular paper for your portfolio and how it shows your growth as a writer.
 This discussion should include the course you wrote the paper for (including the instructor’s name), a detailed summary of the assignment, and revisions you have made to the paper.
 Try to talk about how each essay reflects the rubric.

 - In your conclusion, you should talk about your progress as a writer and a student over the course of your time at USC Aiken.
 You should talk about what you hope to accomplish with your degree.
 How does the writing in your WPP connect with your time as a student and your aspirations after college?